-Google stopped the Supervised Users program for Chrome back in January with the promise of a new method of parental control on Chromebooks incoming.
-That method quietly launched back in April and utilizes Google Family Link.
-Here’s the new way to set up parental controls for your children’s Chromebooks.
+Google stopped the Supervised Users program for Chrome with the promise of a new method of parental control on Chromebooks incoming.
+That method quietly launched as Google Family Link.
+Today, we will show you how to to set up parental controls for your children’s Chromebooks.

-To use Google Family Link, a parent will need an Android device running Android 4.4 KitKat or above, or an Apple device running iOS 9 or above.
+To use Chromebook parental controls with Google Family Link, a parent will need an Android device running Android 4.4 KitKat or above, or an Apple device running iOS 9 or above.
 The Chromebook will need to run Chrome OS 65 or above.
 If your Chromebook isn’t updated, don’t forget to check out our step-by-step guide on how to do so.

 Setting up Chromebook parental controls

 - First, download and use the Google Family Link app on your phone to set up an account for your child.
-To find out how to do so, and set parental controls for your child’s Android smartphone or tablet, you can find our detailed guide about Google Family Link here.
+To find out how to do it as well as how to set parental controls for your child’s Android smartphone or tablet, check out our detailed guide about Google Family Link here.

 - If it is a new Chromebook, go through the setup process and sign in with your (parent) account.
 This is vital, as the first account used to sign in becomes the Owner account and has access to special privileges.
 Skip to the next step if the Chromebook has already been set up.